Peru with Neal Fraser

 For over 30 years, Neal Fraser has been one of LA’s culinary heroes.
 If he could shout from the rooftops how much he loves his city’s food scene, he would.
 And he could, at the top of his cathedral-turned-restaurant-and-event space, Redbird and Vibiana.
 Named to Jonathan Gold’s 101 Best Restaurant List, Neal’s also appeared on Top Chef Masters, Hell’s Kitchen and won Iron Chef America, Knife Fight and Beat Bobby Flay.

-Whether it’s fooling acclaimed California food writers with a meal made from McDonald’s ingredients, serving 675 pounds of meat at a beefsteak blowout party or cooking with hemp, Neal likes to think big and make a statement.
+Whether it’s serving 675 pounds of meat at a beefsteak blowout party or cooking with hemp, Neal likes to think big, have fun and make a statement.

 The Main Event